frequency-chain/frequency/designdocs/user-handles.md

 Input
 * Owner Msa ID - the MSA ID of the user
 * Old handle - the user current handle
+* Old Suffix - the user current suffix
 * New handle - the user desired new handle
+* New Suffix - the user desired new suffix
 * Signature - the user signature on the old handle and new handle

 Output